Ben Dunkelman: Civilian career

-After the war Dunkelman was offered, but refused, a commission in the peacetime Israeli Army; the Dunkelmans returned instead to Toronto where he went into the family business, which he expanded, then sold to Dylex Limited in 1967.
+After the war Dunkelman was offered a commission in the peacetime Israeli army but he decided to take a leave from the IDF instead.
+In February 1949, Dunkelman and his wife left for a visit to Canada and returned in April, when he decided to decline the offer.
+He then engaged in three business ventures but returned to Canada with his wife in October 1949 after learning that his mother was seriously ill.
+His mother subsequently died and was buried in Israel at her request, while the Dunkelmans' first child was born in Canada.
+Due to his father pressing him to return to the family business and receiving word that his business ventures were turned down by the Israeli government, Dunkelman and his wife decided to stay in Canada.

+The family business subsequently expanded, with Dunkelman leading Tip Top Tailors after his father's retirement in 1950.
 In recognition of Dunkelman's World War II service, the Parliament of Canada voted to give Yael Dunkelman Canadian citizenship, instead of forcing her to apply for Canadian citizenship, which her husband called a "splendid gesture".
 The Dunkelmans had six children.

-He later became a real estate developer.
-Among his developments were the Cloverdale Mall and the Constellation Hotel, later renamed the Regal Constellation Hotel.
-Dunkelman was one of the founders of the Island Yacht Club, which he founded in 1951 after the Royal Canadian Yacht Club refused to accept him on account of his being Jewish.
-Dunkelman lived in retirement in Toronto until his death.

 In 1967, he almost died of a heart attack, which led him to retire from the family's business of running the Tip Top Tailors company.
+He sold the company to Dylex Limited.
 After his heart attack, he decided to focus on his real passion, collecting art.
-He and his wife also ran the Dunkelman Gallery in Toronto, as well as several restaurants.
+He and his wife also ran the Dunkelman Gallery in Toronto, as well as a restaurant, Dunkelman's Fine Dining, in Midtown Toronto.
 The Dunkelman Gallery, which he founded in 1967, became "well-known as a showcase for Canadian and international artists".
 In September 1969, the Dunkelman Gallery hosted the personal archaeological collection of the Israeli Defense Minister, General Moshe Dayan, which mostly consisted of art from ancient Canaan and Phoenicia.
+At its closing in 1973, the gallery was acquired by Library and Archives Canada, and remains the only private art gallery held by the archives.

+Dunkelman also became a real estate developer.
+Among his developments were the Cloverdale Mall and the Regal Constellation Hotel.
+Dunkelman was one of the founders of the Island Yacht Club, which he founded in 1951 after the Royal Canadian Yacht Club refused to accept him on account of his being Jewish.
+Dunkelman settled into retirement in Toronto in his seventies and continued to support artistic and political causes.
+He died in Toronto in 1997 at the age of 83.

 There is a bridge on the Lebanese border called Gesher Ben in Dunkelman's honor.
 His story is told in the film Ben Dunkelman: The Reluctant Warrior.